Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

  ## NOTE: ALL DIAGRAMS MUST BE PROFESSIONALLY DONE.
 USE A TOOL FOR THIS AND NOT PEN AND PAPER

  ## Next Design Steps
- Although this is not a deliverable this week is a great time to begin brainstorming and documenting ideas of how you all can complete the first check point refer to the [README](../README.md), [Deliverable 5](https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Deliverables/deliverable5.md), and the project description on ELC.
-Make sure you understand the checkpoint and that your team is prepared and has enough time to complete deliverable 5 aka User Interface Working.
+ Although this is not a deliverable, this week is a great time to begin brainstorming and documenting ideas of how you all can complete the first letter checkpoint (refer to the [README](../README.md), [Deliverable 5](https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Deliverables/deliverable5.md), and the project description on ELC).
+Make sure you understand the checkpoint and that your team is prepared and has enough time to complete deliverable 5 (aka your User Interface is working).